Matt Roth (American football): Professional career

-Pre-draft

 Miami Dolphins

-Roth was drafted by the Miami Dolphins in the second round (46th overall) of the 2005 NFL Draft, using the pick acquired in the Patrick Surtain trade.
+Roth was selected by the Miami Dolphins in the second round (46th overall) of the 2005 NFL draft, using the pick acquired in the Patrick Surtain trade.

 Roth played in a reserve role in all 32 games in his first two seasons.

 With the departure of Kevin Carter to the Tampa Bay Buccaneers and David Bowens to free agency, Roth was named starting defensive end in 2007.

 In 2008, Roth moved to outside linebacker after the Dolphins shifted to the 3-4 defense.
 He started 14 of 16 games.

 Roth was the subject of controversy at the beginning of training camp in 2009.
 According to head coach Tony Sparano, Roth failed the team's initial conditioning test due to an unknown illness.
 Roth's agent, Drew Rosenhaus, stated in a television appearance the failed test was due to a groin injury.
 On September 5, Roth was placed on the Reserve/Non-Football-Injury list.
 He was later waived on November 24 of that year.